 - You may be familiar with this 24-hour (ish) cycle, which peaks during the day and troughs during the night.

 - Separately to the circadian rhythm, a chemical called adenosine gradually builds up in the brain the longer we stay awake.
 Adenosine is only broken down when you get a good night’s sleep, so the longer you’re awake, the more of it builds up.
 And the stronger you feel the pull of your pillow!

 How sleepy you feel at any given moment is basically a combination of where you are in your circadian cycle, plus how much “sleep signal” chemical is in your brain.

 Caffeine works by temporarily knocking all of the sleep signal (adenosine) off its receptor sites in the brain.
 That tricks the brain into thinking you’ve just woken from a refreshing sleep, giving you that nice feeling of alertness.

-Coffee not only helps you to focus – there are a nice range of boosts that add up to a nice little “turbo-charge” when you’re studying:
+Coffee not only helps you to focus – there are a nice range of boosts that give you a “turbo-charge” when you’re studying:

 Coffee even has benefits for your long-term health

 Some of the other chemical compounds in coffee have a range of very positive side effects:

 - One of the biggest sources of antioxidants in the standard Western diet (more than fruit and vegetables combined for many people)

 - Lower risk of Alzheimer’s and Parkinson’s disease